Bob Allman

-Robert Melvin Allmann (May 24, 1914 – September 10, 1999) was an American professional football end who played one season in the National Football League (NFL) for the Chicago Bears.
+Robert Melvin Allmann (May 24, 1914 – September 10, 1999) was an American professional football player who was an end for one season with the Chicago Bears in the National Football League (NFL).
 He also played for the Los Angeles Bulldogs.
-Allman played college football at Michigan State and was selected in the fourth round of the 1936 NFL draft.
+Allman played college football for the Michigan State Spartans and was selected in the fourth round of the 1936 NFL draft.
 He died at his home in Los Osos, California, in September, 1999.